ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 [guide-level-explanation]: #guide-level-explanation

-The `zebra-state` crate provides an implementation of the chain state storage logic in a zcash consensus node.
+The `zebra-state` crate provides an implementation of the chain state storage logic in a Zcash consensus node.
 Its main responsibility is to store chain state, validating new blocks against the existing chain state in the process, and to allow later querying of said chain state. `zebra-state` provides this interface via a `tower::Service` based on the actor model with a